Brand Names: Zolinza

 What are the possible side effects of vorinostat (Zolinza)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- loss of appetite;
+- nausea, vomiting, loss of appetite;

 - weight loss;

-- hair loss; or
+- itching, hair loss; or